 6. BENEFITS:

-all out-of-pocket expenses incurred within the workstation such as transportation and food expenses shall be charged to the Second Party; in case of expenses incurred in the performance of his/her functions during official travel outside the workstation, the First Party shall reimburse said expenses subject to the submission of receipts and other records of its expenses and approval by the implementing office.
+All out-of-pocket expenses incurred within the workstation such as transportation, food expenses, among others, shall be charged to the Second Party; in case of expenses incurred in the performance of his/her functions during official travel outside the workstation, the First Party shall reimburse said expenses subject to the submission of receipts and other records of its expenses and approval by the implementing office.

 (we can add here a provision regarding hazard or risk pay) Sample: An amount of ONE THOUSAND PESOS (Php 1,000.00) shall be provided to the Second Party as compensation for the service rendered during very hazardous conditions such as pandemic the compensation shall not be subjected to individual tax.